dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ```

 Returning to your `OnLoad` method, add this line at the end of the method to create, and bind the texture.
-That `ActiveTexture` call is telling OpenGL that we are wanting to use the first texture slot.
+That `ActiveTexture` call is telling OpenGL that we are wanting to use the first texture unit.
 ```c#
 _texture = _gl.GenTexture();
 _gl.ActiveTexture(TextureUnit.Texture0);
 _gl.BindTexture(TextureTarget.Texture2D, _texture);
 ```
+<?# info "A texture unit is a space in memory that refers to our texture object.
+Instead bind the texture object to the sampler, we bind the texture unit!" /?>

 After that, we need to load the image.
 You can do it with the following line:
 ```c#